curist/grunt-bower/README.md

 }
 ```

-### keepExpandedHierarchy

-This default to true (for all dependencies), you have to explicitly set it to `false` if you want a flattened output structure.
+`keepExpandedHierarchy` default to true (for all dependencies), you have to explicitly set it to `false` if you want a flattened output structure.
 Set `stripGlobBase` to true if you only want to keep the expanded part in the globbing pattern.
 If you want flattening for all packages do:

 ```javascript